PPHaag/schlager-songs/README.md

-Project for a hit record with schlager songs. details follow when available.
+Project for a hit record with schlager songs.
+Details follow when available.